Have you recently invested your marketing budget in social media ads to increase brand awareness online?

 - Another study also states that follow-up emails gain an average click-through rate of 22.4%.

-Email marketing campaigns should be connected to the consumer’s past experiences by including phrases such as, “We noticed you bought this last time” to lure them back.
+Email marketing campaigns should be connected to the consumer’s past experiences by including phrases such as, “We noticed you bought this last time,” to lure them back.

 3. Make every word count

-Content is still king, even in email marketing.
+Engaging content is still king, even in email marketing.

 Even though you’ve already sent an email welcoming, congratulating, re-engaging, or offering discounts to your beloved subscriber, it all boils down to what is written in the email.